smnbbrv/z-index-sass/README.md

 `zIndexItem` is one of the following:
 - just a variable name
 - a list of variables which will get the same z-index (one-level elements)
-- a map of 1 kez-value entry, key is a variable name, value is a custom z-index to be used with this variable name.
+- a map of 1 key-value entry, key is a variable name, value is a custom z-index to be used with this variable name.
 This is helpful when you need to work with some library which already has some z-index value you need to take into account.
 Just register a variable for that library and all the zIndexItems specified after will be generated with a bigger value.
 Use it only when it is really necessary, it should be exception but not the rule.

 ### Use z-index